gadimbaylisahil/devdocs/docs/what_is_and_how_to/reverse_proxy.md

 **Monitoring and logging**, monitoring and logging the traffic becomes much easier especially when using multiple origin servers.

 ## Cons of reverse proxy

 - Single point of failure in case proxy is down and clients can't access the web servers directly

 - When using HTTPs, reverse proxy should have the SSL/TLS private keys to encrypt/decrypt the request/responses which can be compromised.

-- If you are using a third party service for the reverse proxy such as `Cloudflare` you are trusting them with all your web sites data
+- If you are using a third party service for the reverse proxy such as `Cloudflare` you are trusting them with all your web sites data.